-Legalize Sustainability—Reasons and strategies for removing the institutional barriers to sustainability
+Legalize sustainability—Reasons and strategies for removing the institutional barriers to sustainability

-California greywater policy center—Detailed suggestions and resources for making the most of the SB 1258 opportunity to improve graywater standards in California
+CA gray water policy center—Detailed suggestions and resources for making the most of the SB 1258 opportunity to improve graywater standards in California

-Greywater law history—History of graywater regulation in the US, with a focus on the current mess and future opportunities in California
+History of greywater regs—History of graywater regulation in the US, with a focus on the current mess and future opportunities in California

 There will be a graywater Stakeholders meeting in Sacamento February 25th, 2009 to go over the new law...hope to see you there.